Josh Lowe Player Props: Rays vs. Astros

 Josh Lowe At The Plate

-- Lowe is hitting .333 with six doubles, four home runs and four walks.
+- Lowe is batting .328 with six doubles, four home runs and four walks.

-- Lowe has picked up a hit in 13 of 17 games this season, with multiple hits seven times.
+- Lowe has reached base via a hit in 14 games this season (of 18 played), and had multiple hits in seven of those games.

-- Lowe has driven home a run in 10 games this season (58.8%), including more than one RBI in 29.4% of his games and producing three or more of his team's runs on one occasion..
+- In 10 games this season (55.6%), Lowe has picked up an RBI, and in five of those games (27.8%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.